18-SP-Web-Design/lab-9-vote-for-me-kris-kolkin/README.md

-# Lab-9 - Beauty is Only Skin Deep
+# Lab-9 - Vote for Me

-For this lab, you will create a two-page website using some of the new principles that were explored in the ZY-text Chapter 5.
-This website should advertise some fictional business.
-Try
+For this lab, you will show off your mad CSS skills.
+Included in this repository are a couple of HTML files which you may edit as you see fit.
+The

 ## Tools covered in Chapter 5